-Katie WangKatie Wang is a fourth-year doctoral student.
-She received her BAs in psychology and statistics from Rice University.
-Katie's primary interests focus on the experience of disadvantaged group members as stigmatized targets and how different factors influence the ways they respond to prejudice and discrimination.
-Her current line of research examines how the utilization of different emotion regulation strategies shapes women’s decision of whether to confront prejudice.
-She is also interested in understanding the experiences of stigmatized groups who are relatively under-represented in the intergroup literature, such as people with disabilities.
+Katie Wang [CV]Katie Wang is a fifth-year doctoral student.
+Prior to joining the Intergroup Lab at Yale, she received her BAs in Psychology and Statistics from Rice University.
+Broadly speaking, Katie is interested in understanding the experience of stigmatization from the targets’ perspective.
+Her current line of research focuses on examining how individual-difference variables, such as stigma consciousness and the utilization of various emotion regulation strategies, interact with contextual factors to shape women’s responses to gender discrimination.
+She is also interested in the unique challenges faced by members of stigmatized groups who are traditionally under-represented in the intergroup literature, such as people with disabilities.

 Silvia Abad-MerinoSilvia Abad-Merino is a visiting doctoral student at Yale and a fourth-year doctoral student at the University of Cordoba, with a concentration in Social Psychology.
 She received her Bachelor of Science in Education and a Masters of Education in Educational Psychology, with a prestigious honors award from the University of Cordoba.
 She also received the Second Spanish National Award from The Ministry of Education of Spain.
 She has been a visiting researcher at the University of Stockholm, the University of Oxford, and the University of Ulster.
 Silvia’s current research interests lie in examining how bias towards different ethnic groups in heterogeneous societies affects the development of prosocial behavior.
 Specifically, she looks at the intersections of psychological, social, and the cultural factors that impact decision making based on various aspects of identity, including, race, culture and gender.

 Hyeyoung ShinHyeyoung Shin is a graduate student at the University of Maryland College Park (with Dr. Charles Stangor) and a visiting graduate student/research associate for Dr. John Dovidio at the Yale Intergroup Relations Lab.
 She received a B.A. magna cum laude in psychology from the University of Maryland College Park and a M.A. in psychology from New York University (with Dr. James Uleman).
-She also worked at the Child & Family Research lab at NIH as a data analyst for Dr. Marc Bornstein.
+She also worked at the Child and Family Research lab at NIH as a data analyst for Dr. Marc Bornstein.
 She has been conducting research on what makes people have prejudice toward certain social groups or categories and the different processes that underlie these biases across cultures.
 Her recent work (with Dr. John Dovidio and Dr. Jaime Napier) examined cultural differences in targets of stigmatization between individual- and group- oriented cultures.
 Her doctoral dissertation focuses on mediation effects of cultural norms and values on cultural differences in prejudice between individual- and group-oriented cultures.

 Kerra Bui Partney

-Adam Pearson · Pomona Colege.
-Website
+Adam Pearson · Pomona College · Website

-Tamar Saguy · Interdisciplinary Center, Herzliya.
-Website
+Tamar Saguy · Interdisciplinary Center, Herzliya (Israel) · Website

-Takuya Sawaoka · Stanford University.
-Website
+Takuya Sawaoka · Stanford University · Website

-Nurit Shnabel · Tel Aviv University.
-Website
+Nurit Shnabel · Tel Aviv University (Israel) · Website

-Elze G. Ufkes · University of Twente, the Netherlands.
-Website
+Elze G. Ufkes · University of Twente (The Netherlands) · Website